LimaZurmati/doctor_plus/README.md

 ## Bugs

-I created model for language but it did not shows at database so, I delted and I will work on it after. also the add doctor form do not save the category feild.
+I created model for language but it did not shows at database so, I deleted and I will work on it after.